 Easy to make Gluten-Free Red Velvet Cupcakes that are tender, velvety, and have a dairy-free option.

-These Gluten-Free Red Velvet Cupcakes are from my cookbook.
-Up until now, I haven't posted them on the blog.
+Up until now, I haven't posted these gluten free red velvet cupcakes on the blog.
 But by popular request, I am sharing them here and I am excited for you to try them.

 What does a Red Velvet Cupcake taste like?

 The way I like to describe a gluten-free red velvet cupcake taste is that it's a combination of flavors that pull together to form a unique, and delectable cupcake.